Refrigerating food is an important component of food safety.

 You should keep your refrigerator at 41ºF (5ºC) or below to slow the growth of bacteria that can cause foodborne illnesses.

-Many refrigerators have a built-in digital or dial thermometer, allowing you to conveniently monitor the temperature on the outside.
+Many refrigerators have a built-in digital or dial thermometer, allowing you to conveniently monitor the internal temperature from the outside.

 However, it’s a good idea to keep one on the inside too.